nanaadjoabentil/MobileWeb-master/README.md

 It is linked to authority organizations via an admin dashboard who can access the database, see current posts about incidents and act accordingly.

-Admin Login credentials:
-username: admin
-password: admin
+link to admin dashboard: http://nanaadjoabentil.000webhostapp.com/admindashboard.html